spawnmarvel/quickguides/azure/README.md

-* You can move TD-Subscription3 to MK-Management-Group20 = yes
-* You can create a virtual network in MK-Subscription1 = no
-* You can create a virtual machine in MK-Subscription2 = no
+You can create a virtual network in MK-Subscription1 = no You can create a virtual machine in MK-Subscription2 = no You can move TD-Subscription3 to MK-Management-Group20 = yes

 * For example, the Azure role VM contributor can be assigned to a management group.
 * * This role has no action on the management group, but will inherit to all VMs under that management group.